 What does this have to do with Braxton Hicks?
 Well it’s widely accepted that Braxton Hicks is your body’s way of helping your uterus practice being in labor, before actually being in labor.

 Can I do anything to alleviate Braxton Hicks?

-There are a few things that you can do to calm them down:
+Here are are a few things that you can do to calm them down:

 Your uterus contracts much more when you are dehydrated.
 In fact, if you are dehydrated, those Braxton Hicks contractions might actually HURT!
-This is the #1 way to slow down those Braxton Hicks, always keep a huge water bottle near you.
+This is the #1 way to slow down Braxton Hicks, so always keep a huge water bottle near you.

-Empty your bladder
+2. Empty your bladder

 I know, you probably already pee 20 times a day.
 Well the truth is, if your bladder is full, it can definitely cause your uterus to contract more, so go pee!